pothos-dev/apollo-hooks-codegen/README.md

 })
 ```

-You also need to add an ApolloHooksProvider somewhere at the root of your component tree to pass the ApolloClient to the components that will be using our hooks.
+We also need to add an ApolloHooksProvider somewhere at the root of our component tree to pass the ApolloClient to the components that will be using our hooks.

 ```tsx
 import { ApolloHooksProvider } from './graphql.generated.ts'